squiltech/docs/content/getting-started.md

 Before you then create a container instance from this image, first create an environment variables file defining your database connections.
-The file's name and location doesn't matter, and the contents should look like this:
+The file's name and location don't matter, and the contents should look like this:

 ```
 Connections__0__Name=AdventureWorksLT2017